Abdul-Sami786/Abdul-Sami786/README.md

 # 💫 About Me:
 🌟 Abdul Sami | Software Engineer
 Hi there!
-I'm a passionate Software Engineer with a knack for building innovative solutions.
+I'm a passionate Software Engineer with a knack for building innovative solutions.<br>
-Skilled and Motivated Engineer with a strong passion for learning and self-improvement.
+Skilled and Motivated Engineer with a strong passion for learning and self-improvement.<br>
 Skilled in Web Development,
-App Development and a knowledge of Database.
+App Development and a knowledge of Database.<br>
-Currently Working on SAAS Project.
+Currently Working on SAAS Project (Autonomous Reliability System).<br>
 Something big is coming for sure...

 ## 🌐 Socials: